ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/syntax.md

 > **Hint** By default the return type of every function and/or argument is `any`.
 Thus, it can be determined at runtime as a dynamic variable.

+### Semi-Colons

+Please note that semi-colons are used to demarcate line endings in CFML `;`.
+However, the Lucee Server engine can treat semi-colons as optional, while Adobe ColdFusion does not.
+Be worrisome about it, we would recommend you **always** use them to remain compatible between engines.

 ### PHP Syntax